ScottSyms/RustAISe/README.md

 lto = true
 ```

-Crate dependencies must be listed with a specific version; upgrading to a different release of the crate has to be done explicitly, mitigating errors from moving to different library versions.
+Crate dependencies can be listed with a specific version; upgrading to a different release of the crate has to be done explicitly, mitigating errors from moving to different library versions.

 ### The iron fist of variable scoping
 One of the methods Rust uses to maintain memory safety is to tightly control variable scope.

 ```
+// Let's assign 21 to x
 let x = 21;
     {
+    // Now let's assign 12 to x
     let x =12;
     }
+// Since the scope has ended for the previous assignment
+// the value of x is still 21
 println!("{}", x);
 ```